 SQL Full Outer Join Select All Columns

-The following example selects all columns query will display all the columns and rows present in Employees and Department.
+The following example selects all columns query will display all the columns and rows in Employees and Department.

 SELECT * FROM [Employee] FULL OUTER JOIN [Department] ON [Employee].[DepartID] = [Department].[id]

-- If you observe the above screenshot, Although We have 15 records in the Employee, Full Outer Join combines and displays 17 records because there are two records in the Department, i.e., Department Id 3, 4 (Module Lead and Team Lead), 15 + 2 = 17 total records.
+- If you observe the above screenshot, Although We have 15 records in the Employee, SQL Full Outer Join combines and displays 17 records because there are two records in the Department, i.e., Department Id 3, 4 (Module Lead and Team Lead), 15 + 2 = 17 total records.

-Full without Outer keyword
+SQL Server Full Join without Outer keyword

 As we said before, using an Outer keyword in this Join type is optional.
-Let me remove the Outer keyword, and work will FULL JOIN.
+Let me remove the Outer keyword and work will FULL JOIN.

 SELECT * FROM [Employee] FULL JOIN [Department] ON [Employee].[DepartID] = [Department].[id]